Making a start and choosing a Murder mystery

 (Brighton)

 I am an actor and and entertainer who is now looking to move into the area of hosting murder mystery events.
 I have already taken part in one, which was very successful.
 I now have a venue that is keen for me to organise these events.
-Having been impressed by your website, and contacted you over buying into murder mystery games for professional purposes, I wonder if you could recommend two good games that would accomodate up to twenty people and maybe a few more.
+Having been impressed by your website, and contacted you over buying into murder mystery games for professional purposes, I wonder if you could recommend two good games that would accommodate up to twenty people and maybe a few more.

 Maybe something set in the 20's or 30's and wouldn't be too difficult to arrange costumes; however, this wouldn't necessarily have to be the case.
 As I'm sure you can understand, making a start is often the most difficult thing to do.